Alibaba Group Holding Limited (BABA) Stock Analysis

 What does Alibaba Group Holding Limited do?

-Is Alibaba overvalued or undervalued?
+Is BABA overvalued or undervalued?

 How profitable is Alibaba?